Islam in Azerbaijan: Religious extremism

 There is a certain rise of religious extremism across Azerbaijan as a result of continued problems such as corruption, poverty, and government rule, combined with disillusionment with the West and support of religious sects from different countries.
 However it works against a headwind of traditional secularism.
 According to Svante Cornell:

 Azerbaijan can rightly claim to be among the most progressive and secular Islamic societies.
 Aside from having been the first Muslim country to have operas, theater plays, and a democratic republic, Azerbaijan today is among the Muslim countries where support for secularism is the highest, and where radical ideologies have met only very limited interest.

 Svante Cornell believes that the radical groups remain weak, but have a potential to grow under the current domestic and international circumstances.
 To confront this, the Azerbaijani state needs to address the diarchy in terms of supervision of religious structures.
 He writes, that the Government policies toward Islam in general and Islamic radicalism in particular have been inadequate.

 According to researchers Emil Souleimanov and Maya Ehrmann, there is "a trend among Dagestani minorities in the north of Azerbaijan to engage in insurgent activities".
 The Salafi movement has been "spurred by missionary activities using external funds and the establishment of mosques", and found support from those who the desire a return to more traditionalist values.
 As authorities have repressed Salafis in the north they have become more radical.

 Citizens of Azerbaijan have joined terrorist organizations in Syria.

-In Nardaran, a deadly incident broke out between Azerbaijan security forces and religious Shia residents in which two policemen and four suspected Shia Muslim militants were killed.
+In Nardaran, a deadly incident broke out between Azerbaijan security forces and religious Shia residents in which two policemen and four suspected Shia Muslim militants were killed, the events came to be known as the Nardaran case.

 As a result of this incident, the Azerbaijani parliament passed laws prohibiting people with religious education received abroad to implement Islamic rites and ceremonies in Azerbaijan, as well as to preach in mosques and occupy leading positions in the country; as well as prohibiting the display of religious paraphernalia, flags and slogans, except in places of worship, religious centers and offices.
 Ashura commemorations in public have also been banned.
 The Azerbaijani government also passed a law to remove the citizenship of Azerbaijani citizens who fight abroad.